-How is the Geisinger Medical Center PGY1 Pharmacy Residency designed to meet the individual career aspirations of the residents?
+How is the PGY1 Geisinger Medical Center Pharmacy Residency designed to meet my individual career aspirations?

 Each PGY1 pharmacy resident completes all core learning experiences.
-Elective learning experiences are selected by the individual resident to meet their career goals.
+You select your elective learning experiences to meet your career goals.
 Experiences are sequenced to facilitate goal achievement.
-Residents are free to change elective selections throughout the year as they discover new areas of interest.
-Residents can design both acute care and ambulatory care-focused curricula based on their unique goals and aspirations.
-A vast array of opportunities are available to promote professional development and self-discovery.
-The residency director works closely with each individual to ensure their year is a success.
+You’re free to change elective selections throughout the year as you discover new areas of interest.
+You can design acute care and ambulatory care-focused curricula based on your unique goals and aspirations.
+This program will provide you with many opportunities to promote professional development and self-discovery.
+The residency director will work closely with you to ensure your year is a success.

 What is a PGY1 pharmacy residency program?

-Geisinger's PGY1 Pharmacy Residency is designed to train and educate pharmacists in the fundamentals of exemplary pharmacy practice in organized health-care systems.
+Geisinger's PGY1 Pharmacy Residency is designed to train and educate pharmacists in the fundamentals of exemplary pharmacy practice in organized healthcare systems.
 The residency focuses on total pharmacy practice, including the concepts and philosophies of contemporary pharmaceutical care.
 The program builds upon practice experience and academic education, and provides the foundation of practice competence.
-The residency will provide experiences and knowledge that cannot easily be achieved in a staff role and can give the graduate's career a significant boost.
-For the more seasoned pharmacist, the residency can accelerate a career move to a higher level of practice.
+The residency will provide you with experiences and knowledge that cannot easily be achieved in a staff role and can give your career a significant boost.
+For the more seasoned pharmacist, your residency can accelerate a career move to a higher level of practice.

 How is the residency offered at Geisinger Medical Center?

 What are the staffing requirements?

-Pharmacy residents participate in staffing activities approximately every other weekend in addition to a four-hour shift one evening per week.
-The staffing learning experience fosters the achievement of the residency goals outlined by the American Society for Health-System Pharmacists (ASHP).
-Staffing promotes the resident's growth and professional practice maturity.
+As a pharmacy resident, you’ll participate in staffing activities approximately every other weekend in addition to a four-hour shift one evening per week.
+This staffing learning experience fosters the achievement of the residency goals outlined by ASHP.
+Staffing promotes growth and professional practice maturity for residents.